llooker/block-dialogflow/README.md

 **NOTE: This block requires exporting Dialogflow Log Files to BigQuery via Stackdriver.
-Please [review the step-by-step guide](https://github.com/peterfishergcp/dialogflow-stackdriver-bq-looker) and ensure the following is complete before attempting to use this block:**
+Please [review the step-by-step guide](https://github.com/GoogleCloudPlatform/dialogflow-integrations/stacklogs-looker) and ensure the following is complete before attempting to use this block:**
 1. Created a Dialogflow Agent
-2. Created a BigQuery DataSet to hold Dialogflow Stackdriver Logs and Looker Persistent Derived Table
+2. Created a BigQuery Dataset to hold Dialogflow Stackdriver Logs and Looker Persistent Derived Table
 3. Created a StackDriver Sink Export to BigQuery

 ___